- Martha Lubin Karsh and Bruce A. Karsh Bicentennial Professor of Law

 - Social Issues

-Kimberly Jenkins Robinson is the Elizabeth D. and Richard A. Merrill Professor at the University of Virginia School of Law, a professor at both the School of Education and Human Development and the Batten School of Leadership and Public Policy, and a Miller Center faculty senior fellow.
+Kimberly Jenkins Robinson is the Martha Lubin Karsh and Bruce A. Karsh Bicentennial Professor of Law at the University of Virginia School of Law, a professor at both the School of Education and Human Development and the Batten School of Leadership and Public Policy, and a Miller Center faculty senior fellow.
 She is an expert who speaks throughout the United States about K-12 educational equity, equal opportunity, civil rights, and federalism.

 In 2019, New York University Press published the edited volume titled A Federal Right to Education: Fundamental Questions for Our Democracy.
 Robinson brought together some of the nation’s leading law and education scholars to examine why the United States should consider recognizing a federal right to education, how the nation could recognize such a right, and what the right should guarantee.
 In 2015, Harvard Education Press published her co-edited book with Professor Charles Ogletree Jr. of Harvard Law School, The Enduring Legacy of Rodriguez: Creating New Pathways to Equal Educational Opportunity.
 Scholars analyzed the impact of the 1972 United States Supreme Court decision San Antonio Independent School District v.
 Rodriguez, which held that the U.S. Constitution does not protect a right to education.
 Her scholarship has been published widely in leading journals, including the Harvard Law Review, the Stanford Law & Policy Review, the University of Chicago Law Review, the North Carolina Law Review, and the Boston College Law Review.